 In Vitro is Latin for “in glass”.
 Medically it means ‘the performance of a procedure outside of a living organism, in a controlled (test tube) environment’.
 During IVF, mature eggs are retrieved from a woman’s ovaries and fertilized by sperm in a lab.
 The fertilized eggs (embryos) are then implanted in a viable uterus.

 Under certain circumstances where the uterine environment is either unviable or unavailable, a gestational carrier (surrogate) may be used.

 The process of IVF and Surrogacy is complex and depending on the cause of infertility, can be done with your sperm and your partner’s eggs, an egg donor, a sperm donor or both.

 This is the most commonly known and understood alternative to giving birth to your own child.
 It is also an option that comes with equal parts social stigma, noble intention, emotional stress and couples that tend to be polarized in their opinion.

 Countries around the world have different laws based on whether the adoption is in-country or inter-country.
 You can adopt a baby or an older child, a boy or girl and this too is governed by the laws of the country you wish to adopt from or are living in.
 Couples can choose an OPEN (where you know the birth family); SEMI-OPEN (communicate through third-party) or CLOSED (no contact with birth family) adoption.

 Not many countries in the world have the systems in place, but fostering a child is another option.

-Exploring alternatives isn't easy and it is important to work with your partner and find a mutally acceptable solution.
-The barrage of information, potential expenses and guarenteed stress makes it daunting without a doubt.
+Exploring alternatives isn't easy and it is important to work with your partner and find a mutually acceptable solution.
+The barrage of information, potential expenses and guaranteed stress make it daunting without a doubt.
 Visit the "Trying" section on our website for more information and support.